 Shariar Kabir

-My work focuses on interpretability and behavioral evaluation of large language models, with related questions of safety and robustness.
-Currently, I am exploring how LLMs behavior evolve over longer context such as in multi-turn interactions, how their internal mechanisms can be made interpretable, and how fairness can be ensured through principled interventions.
+Hi, my name is Shariar (/ʃɑːriˈɑːr/ 🔊).
+My research focuses on interpretability and behavioral evaluation of AI models, with related questions of safety, robustness, and fairness.
+I am particularly interested in how LLMs' behavior evolves over longer contexts such as multi-turn interactions, how their internal mechanisms can be made interpretable, and how fairness can be ensured through principled interventions.

 In Spring 2026, I joined SPAR